sandreas/graft/README.md

 ### ***delete***

-You can also delete files - be careful... graft takes no prisoners and offers no apologies.
-By default you have to confirm the process.
+You can also delete files.
+Be careful with this command. **graft** takes no prisoners and offers no apologies.
+Because of this, by default you have to confirm the deletion process.
+With `--force` the confirmation is skipped.

 ```
 graft delete '/tmp/*.jpg' --min-age=3d --max-age=5d
 ```

 See **[Option reference](#option-reference)** for more info.

 ### ***copy***
-**graft** can copy files recursively and resumes partially transferred files by default.
+**graft** is a powerful copy tool.
+It can copy files recursively and resumes partially transferred files by default.

 Recursive copy every jpg file from `tmp` to `/home/johndoe/pictures` (dry-run)